mooculus/calculus/textbook/README.md

 # Note to authors
 * There is a preamble file in this directory.
 Please add needed macros there.

+# Note to typesetters
+* It may be a good idea to number pages by chapter.section.page-within-section

 # Textbook outline

 * [Introduction to famous functions](introductionToFunctions/)